aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

       trust: < dscp | cos | disabled >
       dscp: < dscp-value >
       cos: < cos-value >
-    # Use either enabled or true to enable the below knobs.
-    # !!!
-Warning, to avoid some breaking changes false is not provided as an option
     spanning_tree_bpdufilter: < "enabled" | true | "disabled" >
     spanning_tree_bpduguard: < "enabled" | true | "disabled" >
     spanning_tree_portfast: < edge | network >